odpi/egeria-docs/site/docs/features/discovery-and-stewardship/overview.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project 2019. -->

-# Metadata Discovery and stewardship
+# Metadata discovery and stewardship

 [Integrated cataloguing](/egeria-docs/features/integraated-cataloguing) typically automates the creation the basic asset entry, its connection and optionally, its schema.
 This is what is called technical metadata.